You're on the United Kingdom website. Switch to the US website here.

 woman looking at paper bills

 Debt is a universal problem.
-In fact, the average UK household debt in July 2022 was over £65,000.
+In fact, the average UK household debt in November 2024 was over £65,000.
 While this figure takes into account things like mortgages, it also includes unsecured debt too, such as credit cards and personal loans.
-With the rising cost of living, organisations like the Financial Conduct Authority (FCA) and MoneyHelper are urging consumers to get help as soon as possible if they are struggling financially.
+With the rising cost of living, organisations like the Financial Conduct Authority (FCA) and MoneyHelper are urging consumers to get help as soon as possible if they’re struggling financially.

 Unfortunately, there continues to be a lot of stigma, shame and embarrassment when it comes to talking about debt and, more importantly, seeking help to deal with it.
 And with mental health problems being so closely linked to debt, it can be even harder for people to get the help they need.